DomoApps/domo-developer-portal/docs/API-Reference/Product-APIs/Datasets.md

 # Datasets API

-The Domo Datasets API provides a set of endpoints for managing, creating, and updating datasets within Domo.
-The API allows developers to execute SQL queries on datasets, revoke access to datasets for specific users, retrieve dataset metadata, append rows to datasets, share datasets with access permissions, etc. With these endpoints, developers can build integrations that interact with Domo datasets, enabling data-driven decision-making and automation of business processes.
+The Domo Datasets API empowers developers to seamlessly manage, create, and update datasets within the Domo platform.
+With robust capabilities like executing SQL queries, appending rows, sharing datasets with granular access permissions, and retrieving detailed metadata, this API is designed to streamline data-driven workflows.
+Whether you're building integrations to automate business processes or enabling real-time analytics, the Datasets API provides the tools to unlock the full potential of your data.
+Dive in to transform raw data into actionable insights and drive smarter decision-making across your organization.

 ## Query with SQL